SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 #### 2.3.1 Current AI-driven Intelligent Tutoring Systems

 The emergence of Large Language Models (LLMs) has catalyzed a new generation of AI-driven tutoring systems that move beyond traditional rule-based approaches.
-Recent research has explored architectures combining retrieval augmentation, multi-agent coordination, and sophisticated memory mechanisms to deliver personalized instruction.
+Recent research has explored architectures combining retrieval augmentation, multi-agent coordination, and sophisticated memory mechanisms to deliver personalized instruction (Raul et al., 2025; Jiang et al., 2025; Packer et al., 2023).

 **Retrieval-Augmented Approaches.** RAG-PRISM demonstrates how Retrieval-Augmented Generation can be combined with sentiment analysis to deliver personalized instruction based on both emotional and cognitive states (Raul et al., 2025).
 By monitoring not only what students know but also how they feel during learning, such systems can adjust content delivery based on indicators of frustration or engagement.
 Evaluation using both synthetic and manual queries showed that GPT-4 achieved high faithfulness (1.0) and relevancy (0.87) scores, though longer responses inversely correlated with quality.
 This finding suggests that verbosity can harm educational effectiveness.